Achievable logoAchievable logo

 • New conversion price: $4

-Let’s start with the conversion ratio first.
-With a stock dividend of 25%, the stock dividend factor is 1.25 (1 + 0.25).
+A 25% stock dividend has a stock dividend factor of 1.25 (1 + 0.25).
 To find the new conversion ratio, multiply the original ratio by the stock dividend factor:

-To find the new conversion price, we can divide the original conversion price by the stock dividend factor:
+To find the new conversion price, divide the original conversion price by the stock dividend factor:

 Key points